Research | Research Policies | Sponsored Research Policy | NDU

 Faculty members are expected to:

-• Maintain professional performance in fulfilling their duties to the University and to their research, i.e. to avoid discrepancy between personal interests and professional services, in order to ensure that the academic interest of both the faculty members and the University are well served.
+• Maintain professional performance in fulfilling their duties to the University and to their research, i.e., to avoid discrepancies between personal interests and professional services, ensuring that the academic interests of both the faculty members and the University are well served.

-NB: This policy will be put in effect as of October 1, 2008.
+Note: This policy will be implemented as of October 1, 2008.

 You have been successfully subscribed to our mailing list